All Episodes

 Not you.

-I love about health and medicine is you learn things we all did when we're about five years old.
+I'm glad that we're all doing this together because I love about health and medicine is you learn things we all did when we were about five years old.

 The most important things we do all day long.

-And then you find out that for how many many years you are of age, you've been doing it wrong all those years.
+And then you find out that for how many, many years you are of age, you've been doing it wrong all those years.

 This is one of those sentinel moments in your life.